mattpopovich/mattpopovich.com/_posts/2025-11-13-replace-and-fix-tesla-model-3-window-regulator-motor.md

 In this post, I’m going to go through three main things:
 1. [Disassembly](#removing-window-regulator-motor) so that you can look at your window regulator to inspect it to determine if you want to repair or replace
   - You will likely end up choosing to replace because it’s really just sold as one large assembly.
 For example, you can’t buy just the regulator motor.
 So I’ll walk you through that process.
-1. And assembly, which will be glossed over as it’s just disassembly in reverse.
+1. [Assembly](#installing-window-regulator), which will be glossed over as it’s just disassembly in reverse.
-1. Lastly, how to recalibrate the window motors so that they know when to stop lowering the window and when to stop raising the window.
-This actually might not be a bad place to start if your window motor sounds fine or if it seems to be moving the window fine but not all the way.
+1. [Recalibrating the window motors](#recalibrating-the-window-motors) so that they know when to stop lowering the window and when to stop raising the window.

+> [Recalibrating the window motors](#recalibrating-the-window-motors) might not be a bad place to start if your window motor sounds fine or if it seems to be moving the window fine but not all the way.
 This is just a few taps on the touchscreen and is very easy to do.
+{: .prompt-info }

 ### Tesla's Free Service Manual
 For starters, you should be aware that Tesla publishes a [free service manual](https://service.tesla.com/docs/Model3/ServiceManual/en-us/index.html) that is actually really good.
 This post will mainly just be following that with some additional commentary on things that were helpful to me as a DIYer.

-### DIY Alternative
+### Tesla Service's Labor Pricing
 The first thing I want to point out is that this is a fairly easy job.
 I have included enough detail, maybe too much so, that if you can operate a screwdriver, you can probably do this job.
 However, the juice might not be worth the squeeze.
 What I mean by that is Tesla has this replacement as a flat rate time (FRT) of [0.54 hours](https://service.tesla.com/docs/Model3/ServiceManual/en-us/GUID-1F4A72C4-BFEB-410B-BB8C-CDEAA02CC36A.html) ≈ 32 minutes.
 At their [2025 hourly rate of $210/hr](https://www.reddit.com/r/TeslaLounge/comments/1kzers1/high_service_center_hourly_rate/), that is $115 of labor.
 I think that is a very fair price as it took me about an hour to disassemble and an hour to reassemble.
 The window assembly is the same price whether you install it yourself or have them install it ([~$165](https://parts.tesla.com/en-US/catalogs/9678bc03-3011-4c95-9620-bb32d391cac0/systemGroups/89377fb9-d068-4510-8ef4-2223c56a3b08?partNumber=1096622-98-L)).
 However, the one downside of having them install it is you need to schedule an appointment and their availability may be sparse, I’d imagine a week out but it’s not unheard of for it to be multiple weeks.
 As I rent this car on Turo, I had a trip coming up and needed this fixed ASAP, so I had to take maters into my own hands.

 ### Tools Needed